-Click crash.geo in the Files list.
-Click Okay to accept the selections and close the dialog window.
+5. Click Okay to accept the selections and close the dialog window.

 This procedure (using File > Open...) is a quick read which loads all parts for file types that have been mapped (using a mapping file) to a specific reader and a specific part visualization representation.
-The site preferences mapping file (named ensight_reader_extension.map) is found in the site_preferences subdirectory in the EnSight 8.0 install directory, and the local mapping file (same name ensight_reader_extension.map) is found in the .ensight8 directory in the user's home directory.
+The site preferences mapping file (named ensight_reader_extension.map) is found in the site_preferences subdirectory in the EnSight 8.2 install directory, and the local mapping file (same name ensight_reader_extension.map) is found in the .ensight8 directory in the user's home directory.
 The local file takes precedence over the site preference file.